Immigration Process: What to Expect

 - Some countries have goods that are restricted or forbidden to be exported and/or imported.
 Learn more about Customs exports and imports.

 Customs Declaration Form

 While on your flight, your flight attendant will distribute a Customs Declaration Form.

 Most forms ask the point of exit and entry of your flight, your flight number, what goods you may be bringing into the country (forms might list prohibited items for the respective country).

 - Complete the Customs Declaration form while on the flight.

-- Ask questions to your flight attendant or traveling companions as needed.
+- Ask your flight attendant or traveling companions questions as needed.

-- Present your declaration form to custom officials.
+- Present your declaration form to a customs official.